 Moving overseas is a stressful process.
 When you add in buying property abroad, things only get more complicated.
 There are a lot of factors involved in buying foreign property, such as:

-…and of course, taxes.
-In this guide, we’re taking a look at US taxes on foreign property and what they mean for you.
+…and, of course, taxes.
+This guide looks at US expat taxes on foreign property and what they mean for you.

-All US citizens are required to file a yearly tax return regardless of where they live in the world.
+All US citizens must file a yearly tax return regardless of where they live in the world.
 When filing your return, you must report your worldwide income.
-This includes any gain or loss from selling a foreign property as well as any rental income.
+This includes any gain or loss from selling a foreign property and rental income.

 For the most part, the rules for reporting this income are the same regardless of whether the property is located in the US or overseas.
 Still, there are details that Americans living abroad need to know.

 However, you will probably have to obtain a foreign bank account when buying property abroad.
-This will help with:
+This will help with the following:

-In this case, you may have to file an additional US tax form.
-US citizens with at least $10,000 deposited in one or more foreign bank accounts are required to report it by filing FinCEN Form 114, better known as the Foreign Bank Account Report (FBAR).
+You may have to file an additional US tax form in this case.
+US citizens with at least $10,000 deposited in one or more foreign bank accounts must report it by filing FinCEN Form 114, better known as the Foreign Bank Account Report (FBAR).

 When transferring money to your foreign bank account, be aware of the foreign exchange rates and fees associated with the transfer.
 When making the initial down payment on your foreign property, you could be transferring significant sums of money.
 Good research and enlisting the help of a professional broker could save you thousands of dollars by ensuring that you use the most beneficial foreign exchange rate possible.

 Of course, when you sell the property, you will need to report the gain or loss based on the original cost.
-For this reason, it’s crucial that you keep all documentation from the original purchase and any other costs associated with buying property abroad.
+For this reason, you must keep all documentation from the original purchase and any other costs associated with buying property abroad.